aiunibs/planGPT/README.md

 - *tokenizer_dir*: the folder containing the tokenizer.
 - *model_dir*: the folder containing the model.
 - *output_dir*: the folder where to save the generated plans.
 - *num_beams*: the number of beams to use during the generation.
+For example, 1 means greedy search, 5 means beam search with 5 beams.
 - *num_return_sequences*: the number of sequences to return.
+For example, 1 means return only the best sequence, 5 means return the 5 best sequences.
 - *percentage_actions_seen*: the percentage of actions seen during the generation (0 means no actions seen, 100 means all actions of a correct plan seen).
 - *batch_size*: the batch size to use during the generation.
 - *save_after*: the number of generations after which save the results.